nicktindall/cyclon.p2p/README.md

 Usage
 -----
 On its own this package is not particularly useful unless you intend to create your own `Comms` and `Bootstrap` implementations.
-The [cyclon-p2p-rtc-comms](https://github.com/nicktindall/cyclon.p2p-rtc-comms) package provides a configurable implementation of the interfaces that will work in most modern browsers.
+The [cyclon-p2p-rtc-comms](https://github.com/nicktindall/cyclon.p2p-rtc-comms) package provides a configurable implementation of the interfaces that will work in modern Chrome and Firefox (and maybe Opera?) browsers.

 A demonstration of the WebRTC implementation of cyclon.p2p can be found [here](http://cyclon-js-demo.herokuapp.com).
 Open a few tabs and watch the protocol work.